Takehiro Tomiyasu: Bologna

 It was reported on 29 June 2019 that Bologna agreed a €9 million deal to sign Tomiyasu.
 The transfer move was confirmed on 9 July 2019 and Tomiyasu became the second Japanese player to join the club after Hidetoshi Nakata.
 Upon joining the club, he said: "Impression that the defensive tactics are detailed.
 The striker level is also very high.
 I chose this team because I wanted to learn individual defense tactics.
 First I wanted to be on the pitch."

 Tomiyasu made his Bologna debut, playing the whole game, in a 3–0 win against Pisa in the first round of the Coppa Italia.
 A week later, he made his league debut, playing the full 90 minutes of a 1–1 draw against Hellas Verona, and was named Man of the Match for his performance.
 Having made three appearances, he was named August's Player of the Month.
 He started in the first league seven matches before suffering a hamstring injury in October that kept him out for a month.
-On 24 November, he made his return to the starting lineup in a 2–2 draw against Parma.
-Since joining the club, Tomiyasu quickly established himself in the starting eleven playing at right-back, and his performances impressed the Italian media and supporters alike.
+On 24 November, he made his return to the starting line-up in a 2–2 draw against Parma.
+Since joining the club, Tomiyasu quickly established himself in the starting line-up playing at right back, and his performances impressed the Italian media and supporters alike.
 By the time the season was suspended because of the COVID-19 pandemic, he had made 20 appearances in all competitions.
 Tomiyasu remained an integral part of the club once the season resumed behind closed doors.
 He scored his first goal for Bologna in the 44th minute with his left foot, in a 5–1 loss against Milan on 18 July 2020.
-In a follow–up match against Atalanta, Tomiyasu suffered a hamstring injury and was substituted in the 74th minute, as the club lost 1–0.
+In a follow–up match against Atalanta, Tomiyasu suffered a hamstring injury and was substituted in the 74th minute, as the club loss 1–0.
 After the match, it was announced that he would be sidelined for the rest of the 2019–20 season.
 Despite this, Tomiyasu finished his first season at Bologna, making 30 appearances and scoring once in all competitions.